nkitsaini/lox/README.md

 # PyLox

 This is an implementation of Lox langauge defined in https://craftinginterpreters.com/.
 This implementation diverges in some places, like the implementation of `super` and this implementation throws a syntax error instead of runtime error for undeclared varaibles.

-# Clox
+# Clox (WIP)
-C Implementation of lox (WIP)
+C Implementation of lox

-# Rlox
+# Rlox (WIP)
-Rust Implementation of lox (WIP, or maybe not if clox works fine)
+Rust Implementation of lox, closely matches the C implementation